Why Your Shopify Product Description Word Count Matters

 A features list is a list of impersonal facts about a product.
 What it's made of, what it does, how large or small it is, what kind of technology it uses, and so on.
 These are technical specifications and important details that determine whether or not a product is right for the person looking at it.

-Questions and Answers Plugin
+Questions And Answers Plugin

 A benefits list is what a product can do for a person.
 How the insoles in the boot lift the arch, how the steel toes protect the foot, how the leather is durable to keep the boot lasting for years with proper care.
 Providing the information users want, and making it clear, and concise, is almost an art form.
 It can take a lot of experience and optimization, and yes, even feedback from your users to get it right.